aptos-labs/apt-id/greadme.md

 The platform uses Aptos blockchain technology to store profile data on-chain, giving users complete control over their profiles.

 > "So the ANS name gives you basically claim to the namespace and then you can put anything you want there.
-Like there's no protections about what you can put there. **Don't put anything bad please.** But it's fully decentralized so like you can change it whenever you want, you can create it, delete it, whatever. *- Greg*"
+Like there's no protections about what you can put there. **Don't put anything bad please.** But it's fully decentralized so like you can change it whenever you want, you can create it, delete it, whatever." *- Greg*

 ## Features